 How do you use the entrance fee?

 The exchange runs on a not-for-profit basis, and all surplus goes back into the running of the exchange.
-The entrance fee pays for our venue hire to run the event, lunches and refreshments for our volunteer team, maintenance of equipment, consumables, promotion and volunteer social events.
+The entrance fee pays for our venue hire to run the event, lunches and refreshments for our volunteer team, maintenance of equipment, consumables, promotion, community projects and volunteer social events.

 Do you work with charities/local groups?

-If you would like to donate any credits to the charity bank, please let the volunteer know when paying your entry fee.
+If you would like to donate your excess credits to the scheme just let the volunteer know when you pay your entrance fee.